For a beginner, the main difficulty lies in finding a reliable broker. We don’t want you to invest your hard-earned money in any wrong platform.

 It does not provide trade-in mutual funds, bonds, and crypto.
 Moreover, it covers only the US market.
 Although, tasty works have a product range narrower as compared to other brokers in the market.

 TastyWorks offers social trading services.
 Here you can copy the trade ideas of TastyWorks team members.
 Itt makes trade easy for traders who are short of ideas.
 In addition, it offers 217+ instruments to trade-in.

 TastyWorks is a great platform for experienced users.
 It is user-friendly but still requires time to understand the functioning and customizability.
 The platform is available in English only.

 The platform is available in 3 formats: Web-based trading, mobile application, and desktop-based trading.
-It provides two-step authentication for secured login and transaction.
+In addition, it provides two-step authentication for secured login and transactions.

 The mobile trading platform offers the same amount of reliability.
 It is available in both iOs and Android.
 You can set price alerts and notifications here.

 The drawback application has is that you can not open an account through the app.
 You have to switch to a website if you want to open an account.
 Then only you can log in to your account through the app.
 The mobile application provides the remaining facilities as a website only.